Monitoring

 Traces | Traces are detailed records of specific transactions or events as they move through a system.
 A trace typically includes information about the sequence of operations, timing, and dependencies between different components. | Distributed tracing in microservices architecture | Traces help in understanding the flow of a request or a transaction across different components.
 They are valuable for identifying bottlenecks, understanding latency, and troubleshooting issues related to the flow of data or control. |

-The standard framework for exposing metrics is called prometheus.
-Prometheus is a time series
+for exposing metrics is called prometheus.
+Prometheus is a time series database that is

-database that is designed to store metrics.
-It is also designed to be very easy to instrument applications with and it
+designed to store metrics.
+It is also designed to be very easy to instrument applications with and it is designed to

 ❔ Exercises